sawankumawat/check_k892/macro/distribution_fits/README_likelihood_test.md

 Δ(-2 log L) = (-2 log L)_reduced - (-2 log L)_full
 ```

+### Likelihood Profiles

+A likelihood profile shows how the -2 log L changes as you vary one parameter while allowing all other parameters to reoptimize.
+This provides:

+- **Confidence intervals**: Regions where Δ(-2 log L) < critical value
+- **Parameter uncertainties**: Both symmetric and asymmetric errors
+- **Correlation information**: How well parameters are constrained

 ### Statistical Interpretation

 For models differing by 1 parameter (e.g., removing one resonance):